JenniferGDev/Arduino-UT61E/readme.md

 The DTR pin must be set to high (+5V) -- pin 4 on the DB9.
 Also RTS pin -- pin 7 on DB9 -- must be tied to ground.
 DTR and RTS together provide the power to the optical RS-232 interface.
 Pin 5 on the DB9 needs to be tied to ground.
 Pin 2 on the DB9 is the RX signal -- again it must be inverted before sending to the Arduino serial RX pin.

 2022-11-26 UDPATE:
-Added the following public methods for measuring voltage: int measureVoltageDC(void);
+Added the following public methods for measuring voltage:<br>
+  int measureVoltageDC(void);
   int measureVoltageAC(void);
   float getVolts(void);